-Fred appeared as Uncle Pat in The Ferryman directed by Sam Mendes at the Jacobs Theater on Broadway.
-He took over the role on February 19th, 2019.
-The Ferryman closed on July 7th, 2019.
-He was Dogberry in Much Ado About Nothing directed by Kathleen Marshall at The Old Globe Theater in San Diego last summer.
+In 2022, Fred appeared at the Kennedy Center as Arvide Abernathy in Guys and Dolls directed by Marc Bruni, with James Monroe Iglehart, Steven Pasquale, Phillipa Soo and Jesse Mueller.
+In 2019, Fred appeared as Uncle Pat in The Ferryman by Jez Butterworth, directed by Sam Mendes at the Jacobs Theater on Broadway.
+He took over the role on February 19th.
+Earlier that year, he was Dogberry in Much Ado About Nothing directed by Kathleen Marshall at The Old Globe Theater in San Diego last summer.

-Fred was The Wizard in Wicked, touring the country and playing to capacity crowds everywhere.
-He was The Wizard in the Broadway production from June, 2015 until January, 2016, and again from November, 2017 to May, 2018.
+Fred was The Wizard in Wicked on Broadway from June, 2015 until January, 2016, and again from November, 2017 to May, 2018.
+He also toured the country and playing to capacity crowds everywhere.

-Just prior to that, he appeared on Broadway and in Chicago (spring 2014/winter 2015) as Father O'Brien in The Last Ship, with music and lyrics by Sting, directed by Joe Mantello, with a book by Brian Yorkey and John Logan.
+In 2014/15, he appeared in Chicago and then on Broadway as Father O'Brien in world premiere of The Last Ship, with music and lyrics by Sting, directed by Joe Mantello, with a book by Brian Yorkey and John Logan.

 He played Moonface Martin, Public Enemy No. 13, in the First National Tour of the Roundabout Theater's Tony Award winning production of Anything Goes, directed by Kathleen Marshall, and starring Rachel York as Reno Sweeney (summer 2012/fall 2013).